 - In Somalia, the state and federal governments have the potential to earn income from licensing foreign fishing vessels to fish in their Exclusive Economic Zone.
 As Somalia moves toward establishing a Federal Fishing Authority, there are complex details—how much to charge, how to share revenue—that require negotiation.
 Secure Fisheries is cooperating with members of the International Partner Fisheries Working Group to support and advise the Somali Federal and Member State ministerial representatives on offshore fisheries management, including on-going efforts to license foreign vessels fishing in Somali waters.

 - In Lake Victoria, the three nations that border the lake work in concert to study, manage, and harvest their commercial fisheries.
 Currently, Uganda, Kenya, and Tanzania are taking different approaches to growing their nascent cage aquaculture industries.
 Secure Fisheries is leading a team of scientists from four African institutions and four North American universities to collect and analyze data that will inform sustainable development of the aquaculture and fisheries sectors.

 - In sub-Saharan Africa, threats to maritime security and governance are intricately linked.
 Illegal fishing, human trafficking, piracy, and drug smuggling may originate in one country, cross the borders of another, and end up in a third.
-Secure Fisheries and two other OEF programs, Oceans Beyond Piracy and OEF Research, produce the Stable Seas Maritime Security Index to provide a tool for mapping and measuring these threats in an effort to inform African regional security efforts.
+Secure Fisheries works with Stable Seas to produce the Maritime Security Index to provide a tool for mapping and measuring these threats in an effort to inform African regional security efforts.